 It is more commonly found affecting males than females and occurs between 30 and 60 years of age, though it can happen at any age.

 The peptic ulcer has a multifactor etiology.
 Some of the factors responsible for the development of peptic ulcer disease are as follows.

-- Genetic factors can influence, and children of parents with duodenal ulcer are three times more likely to have ulcer than the population.
+- Genetic factors can influence, and children of parents with duodenal ulcers are three times more likely to have ulcers than others.

 - Helicobacter pylori (H. Pylori): This is the greatest risk factor for stomach cancer, which is the second deadliest cancer worldwide

 - Gastrinoma (Zollinger-Ellison Syndrome)